 To achieve maximum contraceptive effectiveness, oral contraceptives must be taken exactly as directed and at intervals not exceeding 24 hours.

 For a DAY 1 START, count the first day of menstrual flow as Day 1 and the first tablet (white) is then taken on Day 1.
 For a SUNDAY START when menstrual flow begins on or before Sunday, the first tablet (white) is taken on that day.
 With either a DAY 1 START or SUNDAY START, 1 tablet (white) is taken each day at the same time for 21 days.
 Then the peach tablets are taken for 7 days, whether bleeding has stopped or not.
 After all 28 tablets have been taken, whether bleeding has stopped or not, the same dosage schedule is repeated beginning on the following day.

-- Low-Ogestrel-21 Side Effects
+- Low-Ogestrel-28 Side Effects